Konvt/pgbar/docs/QuickStart.md

-pgbar::option::FalseColor;   // Modify the color of FalseMesg pgbar::option::StartColor;   // Modify the color of Starting pgbar::option::EndColor;     // Modify the color of Ending pgbar::option::InfoColor;    // Modify the color of Divider, Percent, Counter, Speed, Elapsed and Countdown
+pgbar::option::FalseColor;   // Modify the color of FalseMesg pgbar::option::StartColor;   // Modify the color of Starting pgbar::option::EndColor;     // Modify the color of Ending pgbar::option::RemainsColor; // Modify the color of Remains pgbar::option::LeadColor;    // Modify the color of Lead pgbar::option::InfoColor;    // Modify the color of Divider, Percent, Counter, Speed, Elapsed and Countdown
 ```